 INVESTMENT OBJECTIVE.
-The trust seeks to provide investors with the possibility of capital appreciation and current dividend income.
+The trust seeks to provide investors with the possibility of a high level of total after-tax return, with an emphasis on income that is exempt from regular federal income tax or that qualifies for federal income taxation at long-term capital gains rates ("tax-advantaged income") while also offering the potential for capital appreciation.
 There is no guarantee that the investment objectives of the trust will be achieved.